A Way Abroad Logo

 2. The city is both really big and really small

-However, you also have a huge spread of spread of brilliant and diverse suburbs in every direction.
-From trendy South Melbourne with is markets and bars, to hipster-heaven Brunswick, to edgy Footscray, buzzing Windsor, beautiful Brighton, swanky Armadale, the choice of places to explore is endless.
-Hang tight and I'll dive more into these neighborhoods in just a bit.
+However, you also have a huge spread of brilliant and diverse suburbs in every direction.
+From trendy South Melbourne with its markets and bars, to hipster-heaven Brunswick, to edgy Footscray, buzzing Windsor, beautiful Brighton, swanky Armadale, the choice of places to explore is endless.

 3. You can do pretty much anything